Connect with others who understand.

 Lifestyle Factors

-ADHD Medications and Alzheimer’s Risk
+Attention-Deficit/Hyperactivity Disorder Medications and Alzheimer’s Risk

 That said, information on the long-term effects of ADHD treatment remains limited, and more research is needed.
-If you have concerns about your medication or treatment plan, it’s important to consult with your health care provider before making any changes.
+If you have concerns about your medication or treatment plan, it’s important to consult with your healthcare provider before making any changes.

-Next Steps if You Have ADHD
+Next Steps if You Have Attention-Deficit/Hyperactivity Disorder

 Consider Overlap of Symptoms